Quantum LOGOS (vision serpent), experimental immersive animation

 We looked at other visualization of nature made by early cultures and found many that shared common design traits with graphically represented math in contemporary quantum physics.
 When reading about the ideas represented by these cultures and how many of them search for a fundamental understanding of existence, we have decided that this was a path for discovery that we could take.

-From Wikimedia Commons the free media repository
+From Wikimedia Commons, the free media repository.

 The Triple Spiral symbol, based on motifs found at the prehistoric site at Newgrange, Ireland, and used as a neo-pagan or Triple Goddess symbol.
 This version is made up of mathematical Archimedean spirals.
 (AnonMoos)